bodrick/awesome/TOPICS.md

 ## machinelearning

 *   [eon01/awesome-chatgpt](https://github.com/eon01/awesome-chatgpt) - 🧠 A curated list of awesome ChatGPT resources, including libraries, SDKs, APIs, and more. 🌟 Please consider supporting this project by giving it a star.
-*   [lutzroeder/netron](https://github.com/lutzroeder/netron) - Visualizer for neural network, deep learning, and machine learning models
+*   [lutzroeder/netron](https://github.com/lutzroeder/netron) - Visualizer for neural network, deep learning and machine learning models

 ## openai-api